docQodly/docs/docs/cloud/getStarted.md

 ---
 id: getStarted
-title: Qodly Applications
+title: Overview
 ---

-## Application Overview
+## Qodly Dashboard

-The Qodly Cloud Management Console (QCMC) is the portal from which you can manage all your Qodly applications.
+The Qodly Dashboard is the portal from which you can manage all your Qodly applications.

-After [logging in to your Qodly account](../concepts/quickstart.md), the QCMC presents an organized display of your Qodly applications on a single page.
+After [logging in to your Qodly account](../concepts/quickstart.md), the Dashboard presents an organized display of your Qodly applications on a single page.

 Your Qodly applications fall into three categories:

 - **Sandbox**: This serves as a trial application where you can freely explore Qodly's features and experiment.
-Please note that the Sandbox is accessible only in the [development environment](../cloud/getStarted#environments-and-services).
+Please note that the Sandbox is accessible only in a [single environment](../cloud/getStarted#environments-and-services).
 - **Applications**: This section lists all applications you've created, excluding the Sandbox.
 - **Shared Applications**: Here, you'll find applications developed by other collaborators and shared with you through invitations.